Singularity-tutorial/Singularity-tutorial.github.io/README.md

 This _works..._ but the syntax is ugly and difficult to remember.

-One neat singularity trick is to make a container function as though it were an executable.
-To do that, we need to create a runscript inside the container.
-It turns out that our lolcat.def file already builds a runscript into our container for us.
+Singularity supports a neat trick for making a container function as though it were an executable.
+We need to create a **runscript** inside the container.
+It turns out that our Singularity recipe file already contains a runscript.
+It causes our container to print a helpful message.

 ```
-$ ./lolcow.img
+$ ./lolcow.simg
 This is what happens when you run the container...
 ```